This document describes how to move virtual hosting accounts between

 accounts between a Windows and a Unix/Linux servers.

-restart of H-Sphere, considers DNS synchronization issues,
+H-Sphere, considers DNS synchronization issues,

 and resolves many other problems.